JeremyTCD/Blog/src/content/articles/creating-csharp-wrappers-for-javascript-libraries.md

     The `BeforeTargets` attribute specifies that `NodeBuild` must run before every build.
 The Yarn task specifies that `yarn install` must be called in the `Node` folder whenever `NodeBuild` runs.

+    TODO: `Projects and Solutions > Web Package Management > NPM` can be disabled
 5. Build the `MyPrismWrapper` project.

     A `node_modules` folder and a `yarn.lock` will be generated in the `Node` folder.